-But it’s probably more worth it to get it during off-peak period anyway because the price difference is quite huge between off-peak and peak periods.
+But it’s probably more worth it to get it during off-peak period anyway because the price difference is quite huge between off-peak and peak periods, almost double.

 Other than NSRCC members, SAFRA members and NS men also get preferential rates, while ordinary Singapore citizens pay less than non-citizens.
 The prices quoted in the table are for ordinary Singapore citizens.

 To be honest, this SAFRA chalet looks pretty sweet.
 They’re super spacious, equipped with nice, big windows that offer green views that most of us don’t get at home, and the design and décor are pleasant and tasteful.
 This makes it very tempting to persuade the men in your household to go sign up for an NSRCC membership.

 Address: 10 Changi Coastal Walk Singapore 499739

 The Chevrons Chalet (off-peak prices from $220 per night)

 No, your eyes are not deceiving you.
 Unlike all the other chalets on this list, the Chevrons Chalet is indeed located in the west, proving (sort of) that easties aren’t the only one who can claim that their end of the island is best.